miketheprogrammer/go-thrust/README.md

 - [ ] SubMenus need order preservation

-- [ ] vendor folders need versioning
+- [X] vendor folders need versioning

+- [X] Need to fix Pathing for autoinstall and autorun.
+Relative paths will not work for most use cases.

 This thrust client exposes enough Methods to be fairly forwards compatible even without adding new helper methods.
 The beauty of working with a stable JSON RPC Protocol is that most methods are just helpers around build that data structure.